pvjosue/LFMNet/readme.md

-# LFMNet: A fully convolutional network for Light-field microscope (LFM) 3D reconstruction.
+# LFMNet: Learning to Reconstruct Confocal Microscope Stacks from Single Light Field Images

 This repository contains the code from our LFMNet [project](http://cvg.unibe.ch/media/project/page/LFMNet/index.html "LFMNet CVG project").
 A neural network that reconstructs a 3D confocal volume given a 4D LF image, it has been tested with the Mice Brain LFM-confocal [dataset](http://cvg.unibe.ch/media/project/page/LFMNet/index.html "LFMNet CVG project").
 LFMNet is fully convolutional, it can be trained with LFs of any size (for example patches) and then tested on other sizes.